What is Vaping?

 Some people find vaping helps them because the hand-to-mouth action is like smoking, plus you get similar sensations, like throat hit (the “kick” in the back of your throat when you inhale).

-You will not get the full benefit from vaping unless you stop smoking cigarettes completely.
 You can get advice from a specialist vape shop or your local stop smoking service.

 Getting expert help from your local stop smoking service gives you the best chance of quitting smoking for good.